Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Introduction

 This paper introduces a modular formalism for the computation of block-diagonal approximations of Hessian and curvature matrices, to various block resolutions, for feedforward neural networks.
 The framework unifies previous approaches in a form that, similar to gradient backpropagation, reduces implementation and analysis to local modules.
 Following the design pattern of gradient backprop also has the advantage that this formalism can readily be integrated into existing machine learning libraries, and flexibly modified for different block groupings and approximations.

-The proposed framework consists of three principal steps: \begin{enumerate} \item a modular formalism for \emph{exact} computation of Hessian block diagonals of feedforward nets.
-We achieve a clear presentation by leveraging the notation of matrix differential calculus~\cite{magnus1999MatrixDifferentialCalculus}. \item projections onto the positive semi-definite cone by eliminating sources of concavity. \item backpropagation strategies to obtain (i) exact curvature matrix-vector products (with previously inaccessible BDAs of the Hessian) and (ii) further approximated multiplication routines that save computations by evaluating the matrix representations of intermediate quantities once, at the cost of additional memory consumption. \end{enumerate} The first two contributions can be understood as an explicit formulation of well-known tricks for fast multiplication by curvature matrices using automatic differentiation~\cite{pearlmutter1994FastExactHessianMultiplication, schraudolph2002FastMatrixVectorProducts}.
+The framework consists of three principal parts: \begin{enumerate} \item a modular formulation for \emph{exact} computation of Hessian block diagonals of feedforward neural nets.
+We achieve a clear presentation by leveraging the notation of matrix differential calculus~\citep{magnus1999MatrixDifferentialCalculus}. \item projections onto the positive semi-definite cone by eliminating sources of concavity. \item backpropagation strategies to obtain (i) exact curvature matrix-vector products (with previously inaccessible BDAs of the Hessian) and (ii) further approximated multiplication routines that save computations by evaluating the matrix representations of intermediate quantities once, at the cost of additional memory consumption. \end{enumerate} The first two contributions can be understood as an explicit formulation of well-known tricks for fast multiplication by curvature matrices using automatic differentiation~\citep{pearlmutter1994FastExactHessianMultiplication, schraudolph2002FastMatrixVectorProducts}.
 However, we also address a new class of curvature matrices, the positive-curvature Hessian (PCH) introduced in~\cite{chen2018BDAPCH}.
-Our solutions to the latter two points are generalizations of previous works~\cite{martens2015KFAC,botev2017PracticalGaussNewton,chen2018BDAPCH} to the fully modular case, which become accessible due to the first contribution.
+Our solutions to the latter two points are generalizations of previous works~\citep{botev2017PracticalGaussNewton,chen2018BDAPCH} to the fully modular case, which become accessible due to the first contribution.
+They represent additional modifications to make the scheme computationally tractable and obtain curvature approximations with desirable properties for optimization.